sitatec/Go4Lunch/README.md

 # Go4Lunch
+A demo video is available at the [end of the page](#demo).

 Go4Lunch is an application that brings you and your colleagues together for lunch.
-(A demo video is available at the end of the page).
+Go4Luch allows you to see all the restaurants near you on a map or a list.
+On the map, if at least one of your workmates go to a restaurant, the color of the marker of that restaurant will be green, and if you click on the marker you will see in the window info the number of the workmates who go there if you click on the window info you will be redirected in a new screen that shows the restaurant details and all of your workmates who to that restaurant.
+You can search a restaurant by its name or address... to see all the features the app, watch the [demo video](#demo).

 ![Go4Lunch](https://github.com/sitatec/Go4Lunch/blob/master/assets/Go4Lunch_banner.png)
 # Architecture